pingcap/docs/basic-features.md

 # TiDB Features

 The following table provides an overview of the feature development history of TiDB.
-Note that features under active development may change before final release.
+Note that features under active development might change before the final release.

 | Data types, functions, and operators                                                                     | 5.2          | 5.1          | 5.0          | 4.0          |
 |----------------------------------------------------------------------------------------------------------|:------------:|:------------:|:------------:|:------------:|